AaltoSciComp/debugging/README.md

 **Prerequesites**:
 Basic knowledge of the python language and a working python installation to try the tricks on.
+* git is used to check out examples
+* Examples are shown mostly using `ipython`, but a few flashes from`spyder`is shown as well.
+However, a plain `python` works also.
+Jupyter notebooks can be used as the user interface in principle, but the interface to the debugger is not perfect.
+* The exercise example has a a graphical user interface, so if it is good if you can use graphical programs.
+Alternatively, you can simply work on your own code instead of the examples.

 **Content**:
 We first recapitulate a few key features of the python language.
-After that we take a look at the python specific tools to help analyse a python program.
-We conclude with a few words on how to avoid problems.
+After that we say a few words on how to avoid problems.
+Finally, we take a look at the python specific tools to help analyse a python program.

 The course material is being written into the github page [python-debugging](https://aaltoscicomp.github.io/python-debugging/).